hershal-rami/CosmogBot/README.md

 Once you have your token variable set in your local environment, simply run `python3 bot.py` and the bot will go online!

 # Goals:
--fix update match results code to account for spreadsheet changes -k/d and kill leaders:
+-fix it so that two matches ending at the smae time don't overload the API limit -fix update match results code to account for spreadsheet changes -k/d and kill leaders:
     -keep track of each pokemon's k/d (in a spreadsheet)